 Once you’re past the outer corner, start thinning the line again, and stretch it to your desired length.

 Then, define the inner corner to make your eye look even more elongated.
 For this look, you only need to line the upper lash line, but you can define the bottom lash line if you feel like it.

 Step 3: Blend the siren eyeliner using eyeshadow

 Time to blend!
-Using your eyeshadow and a precision blending brush, such as the NYX Pro Makeup Pro Smudger Brush, blend your sharp line into a smokier shape.
+Using your eyeshadow and a precision blending brush, such as the Flormar Shading Brush, blend your sharp line into a smokier shape.
 While blending, move the brush upwards and outwards motions to intensify the shape you’ve created.

 If you find that your liner has faded a little during blending, use eyeshadow and a liner brush to bring back the drama.